Vehrik/FarOut/Characters/7-PlayDeck.md

             3. Be gifted to another player.
 Doing so costs an Action from the Character who is gifting the Boon.

-What is meant by playing the game "well" is really up to the GM, but typically it would include things like playing your Character compellingly, remaining in Character consistently, abiding by the Virtues and Vices of your Character, or otherwise improving the play experience for everyone (including the GM!).
+What is meant by "playing the game well" is really up to the GM, but typically it would include things like reacting compellingly to situations, remaining in Character consistently, abiding by the Virtues and Vices of your Character, or otherwise improving the play experience for everyone (including the GM!).
+This list is by no means exhaustive, and a GM is free to hand out Boons as they see fit.

+A Player can only be in possession of a single Boon at a time.